pingcap/docs/br/backup-and-restore-overview.md

 - Restore data to any point in time (PITR)

-    - By running the `br restore point` command, you can restore the latest snapshot backup data before recovery time point and log backup data to a specified time. br command-line tool automatically determines the restore scope, accesses backup data, and restores data to the target cluster in turn.
+    - By running the `br restore point` command, you can restore the latest snapshot backup data before recovery time point and log backup data to a specified time.
+BR automatically determines the restore scope, accesses backup data, and restores data to the target cluster in turn.

 #### Restore performance and impact on TiDB clusters